-The School Rules are mainly health and safety rules.
-They are updated regularly through the School Council.
-In the Prep Department the rules are clearly printed in the pupils' link books.
-Both Houses have 'Golden Rules' which were chosen by pupils through the School Council.
+The school rules are reviewed and updated through the School Council.
+These are displayed prominently at each House.
 They are referred to regularly in assembly.
-Each class has its own set of 'Class Rules' which they draw up at the beginning of the school year.
-To encourage positive behaviour and joint responsibility in the playground and at lunch time, pupils have drawn up playground and lunchtime rules.
+Each class has its own set of expectations which they draw up at the beginning of the school year to encourage positive behaviour and joint responsibility.